Compare internet from over 50 providers in our broadband engine.

 Rooftop Solar with Tesla’s Powerwall: Cheaper Energy For Australians?

 Tesla’s battery for the home, Powerwall, headed for Australia.

-Tesla Motors, the clean energy innovators responsible the most advanced electric cars on the planet have just announced something big.
+Tesla Motors, the clean energy innovators responsible for the most advanced electric cars on the planet, has just announced something big.
 In their ongoing mission to save the world from emissions, Tesla motors have recently announced that they will be manufacturing affordable batteries to power your home that allow you to efficiently store electricity and reduce your peak load on the grid.

 What is the Tesla Powerwall?

 The Tesla Powerwall is a large, lithium-ion home battery that is charged by solar energy.
 Measuring at, roughly, 1.2 metres wide, and 2.1 metres high, the Tesla Powerwall is encased in a simple, yet stylish shell — as you’d expect from Tesla.
 In most domestic households, peak hours for energy usage are during the morning and of an evening.
 What the Tesla Powerwall does is store electricity, generated by rooftop solar panels, that can be used to lighten the load during peak hours.

 The home battery will even power your basic home appliances during a blackout (especially appealing to those who experienced prolonged power outages over the April storms).
 The battery will be available in two sizes, the 7 kWh and 10 kWh, which are priced at $3000 USD and $3500 USD, respectively.
 It will be a little while until we find out official Australian pricing, but it’s estimated the Tesla Powerwall will retail for around a third of the price of current home battery offerings.